 However, by inserting the issue of what should or should not have happened as a logical philosophical stance, Harte diminishes the force of his creative dramatic response to Whittier’s poem.
 Therefore, unfortunately, Harte succeeds only in demonstrating his contempt for Whittier, the subject of the Whittier poem, and the truth about human nature that Whittier so eloquently captures.

 Harte’s parody, "Mrs. Judge Jenkins," features 24 rimed couplets.
 In Harte’s version, the judge does return to Maud’s rustic farm, and they do marry.
-The reader, however, is treated only to the judge’s viewpoint, and it is not a pretty sight.
+The reader, however, is treated only to the judge’s viewpoint.

 Maud Muller all that summer day